-Table 3 Appeals to the tribunal only

-A person who received, or was entitled to receive, notice of the decision The person who made the decision - -

-4. Local government failure to decide application under the Building Act An appeal may be made against a local government's failure to decide an application under the Building Act within the period required under that Act.

-Column 1 Column 2 Column 3 Column 4

-Appellant Respondent Co-respondent Co-respondent by election

-(if any) (if any)

-A person who was The local government - -
+Table 3 Appeals to the tribunal only A person who received, or was entitled to receive, notice of the decision The person who made the decision - - 4.
+Local government failure to decide application under the Building Act An appeal may be made against a local government's failure to decide an application under the Building Act within the period required under that Act.
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election •• (if any) (if any) A person who was entitled to receive, notice of the decision The local government to which the application was made - -

-entitled to receive, to which the

-notice of the decision application was made